Top 10 Jira roadmap plugins in 2025

 1. Planyway

-Planyway is a Jira plugin that provides a visual roadmap for teams.
-It allows teams to create and manage their roadmap directly within Jira, providing a seamless integration with other project management capabilities like calendar, workload planner and time tracking.
+Planyway is a Jira plugin that provides a visual Jira roadmap feature for teams.
+It allows teams to create and manage their roadmap directly within Jira, providing a seamless integration with other project management capabilities like calendar, workload planner for deep resource planning and time tracking.

-The beauty of Planyway roadmap is that it allows you to build your roadmap from different perspectives thanks to grouping options.
+The beauty of Planyway roadmap plugin is that it allows you to build your roadmap from different perspectives thanks to grouping options, all organized on a swimlane-based structure.

 Pros: